manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 2. Note any [category restrictions](/_pages/terms#restrictions) displayed for the items you are interested in borrowing *N.B SMILE or Lighting Design*

-3. Locate the Equipment booking board in Manufakturet, making sure that staff are present to complete your booking before removing any tags from the board
+3. Locate the Equipment booking board in the CreaTech Lab, making sure that staff are present to complete your booking before removing any tags from the board

 4. If there are no tags for your desired item on the board they are all currently lent out.